 India Gold Policy Centre (IGPC)

-The India Gold Policy Center at the Indian Institute of Management Ahmedabad (IIMA) sponsored by World Gold Council is a center of excellence, conducting cutting edge applied research on the Gold Industry in India that provides insights and suggest ways the findings can be put into execution.
+The India Gold Policy Centre at the Indian Institute of Management Ahmedabad (IIMA) sponsored by World Gold Council is a centre of excellence, conducting cutting edge applied research on the Gold Industry in India, that provides insights and suggest ways the findings can be put into execution.

 Activities of Centre